WE'RE ACCEPTING NEW PATIENTS: IN-PERSON & VIRTUAL APPTS.

 Can you believe that curing pain with ibuprofen can lead to a false positive?
 Doctors or physicians routinely prescribe ibuprofen to cure sickness or inflammation in the body.
 It is a member of the non-steroidal anti-inflammatory class of drugs.

 These are common drugs that have efavirenz.
 This component presents itself as an illicit substance during screening.
 Efavirenz can easily be mistaken for the presence of benzodiazepine and marijuana in the blood.
-One can easily be mistaken for an illegal drug user even though they are using ARVs.
+Even when using ARVs, one can easily pass for an illegal drug user.
 Secondary confirmatory testing is necessary to ascertain if one is abusing drugs or not.

 When you seek employment, your potential employer may subject you to a mandatory drug test as a condition for work.
 Once the results are back, a positive test result will likely ensure your potential employer passes up the chance of hiring you.
 However, you must notify your employer if you are using sertraline before the drug test.
 This notification is essential as it will not jeopardize your credibility as you make your case after a false positive.

-Sertraline is an antidepressant and the leading source of false positive.
-Once broken down in the body, sertraline forms traces of benzodiazepine that are detected during drug screening.
+Sertraline is an antidepressant and the leading source of false positives.
+During drug screening, the body breaks down sertraline to form traces of benzodiazepine.
 A majority of antidepressants, such as sertraline, have similar chemical structures to amphetamines and benzodiazepines.
 When broken down in the body, it results in the same end products formed after benzodiazepine is broken down; hence, the false positive.

 Poppy seeds are everyday harmless substances we use for several reasons.
 It may be an ingredient in making porridge and cake.
 We also use it as a treatment for constipation, diarrhea, sleeping difficulty, and cough.
 However, using poppy seeds a day or two before a drug test can lead to a false positive.
 Poppy seeds contain traces of morphine and codeine in their natural state.
 A false positive can be brought about by poppy seeds when you are being screened for the use of morphine or codeine.